-We intend to make regular quarterly distributions of all or a portion of our reported earnings to stockholders, and at least 90% of our annual ICTI.
+We intend to make regular quarterly distributions of all or a portion of our reported earnings to stockholders, and at least 90% of our annual investment company taxable income, or "ICTI."
 Should our annual ICTI exceed our reported earnings, special distributions may be required to maintain our RIC status upon determination of our annual ICTI.
 We also intend to make at least annual distributions of all or a portion of our "net capital gains" (which is the excess of net long-term capital gains over net short-term capital losses).
 Our quarterly distributions, if any, will be determined by our Board.
 Any distributions to our stockholders will be declared out of assets legally available for distribution.